Trinidadian and Tobagonian British

 Trinidadian and Tobagonian British people are citizens or residents of the United Kingdom whose ethnic origins lie fully or partially in Trinidad and Tobago.

-History and settlement

-The largest wave of Trinidadian and Tobagonian people to the UK was in the mid 20th century, when Caribbeans and people from former British Colonies were encouraged to move to the UK for work, although there was Trinidadian migration to the UK before and continues after.
-The UK, United States, Canada and other Anglophone countries in the Western World prove most popular for Trinidadian emigrants, due to the close language links (English being the most common language in all countries, including Trinidad and Tobago).
-The UK and Trinidad and Tobago maintain close links, especially since Trinidad and Tobago was once part of the British Empire and remains in the Commonwealth of Nations.

 Demographics

 Population

 21,283 Trinidad and Tobago-born people were living in the UK at the time of the 2001 Census.
 The 2011 Census recorded 22,872 Trinidad and Tobago-born residents in England and Wales.
 The censuses of Scotland and Northern Ireland recorded 663 and 62 Trinidad and Tobago-born residents respectively.
 More recent estimates by the Office for National Statistics put the figure at 25,000 in 2013.